-Parents or guardians have the right to review with a counselor all official files and data which pertain to the student personally.
+RIGHT RESPONSIBILITY Parents or guardians have the right to review with a coun- selor all official files and data which pertain to the student personally.
 Students 18 years of age or older may make the same request.
-They have a right to challenge the accuracy of the data through a formal hearing.
-Schools must produce such records for examination within 30 days of a written request.
+They have a right to challenge the ac- curacy of the data through a formal hearing.
+Schools must Parents must provide the school with information of any illness, medication or medical condition that may affect the student's behavior and/or academic performance.

+produce such records for examination within 30 days of a written request.
 The school shall respond to reasonable requests for explanation and interpretation of a student's records.
 No official record, file or data pertaining to any individual student that is personally identifiable to the student shall be released to anyone other than the student and/or parent except as authorized by law unless the student and/or parent has executed a written release of such information to a particular person or agency.